garrandall/popular-music-data/tracks/don-t-ask-my-neighbors-the-emotions.md

 Come to me (come to me)
 Don't be afraid of
 What you'll see (what you'll see)
-You'll find I love you (ooh, I love you)
+You'll find I love you (oh I love you)
 Come to me (come to me)
 Don't be afraid

 You ask all my friends
 If I'm the same, boy
 You don't understand
-You think I'm changing, ohh
+You think I'm changing, oh

 Don't ask my neighbors
 (Don't ask my neighbor)